-Food is inherently a part of our culture.
+Food is an inherent part of culture.
 The foods we eat are native to our country, and often the way we prepare them is native to our country as well.
-This is a little harder to discern since we live in a more globalized society, however there are still foods that are local to certain countries.
+We live in a globalized society, but there are still foods that are local to certain countries.

 Take pho for example.
-It’s a traditional Vietnamese noodle soup often served with some kind of protein and sometimes with the option of adding Thai basil.
-The flavors that are used in the dish (hoisin, ginger, and lemongrass) are traditional of Vietnamese cuisine.
-Despite the fact that pho is currently served all over the world, there’s still something to be said about authentic pho from a Vietnamese restaurant, run by Vietnamese people, that just feels more right than getting pho from Whole Foods or any number of purveyors of white people pho.
+It’s a traditional Vietnamese noodle soup often served with some kind of protein and with the option of adding Thai basil.
+The flavors that are used in the dish (hoisin, ginger, and lemongrass) are traditional to Vietnamese cuisine.
+Despite the fact that pho is currently served all over the world, there’s still something to be said about authentic pho from a Vietnamese restaurant, run by Vietnamese people, that just feels more right than getting pho from Whole Foods or any number of purveyors of white-people pho.

 I use pho as example for a few reasons.
-First, it’s an up and coming food trend.
-Much like kale or bacon, you can hardly turn a corner in the city without finding a new pho restaurant.
+First, it’s an up-and-coming food trend.
+Much like kale or bacon, you can hardly turn a city corner without finding a new pho restaurant.
 The difference between pho and kale is that kale does not belong to a specific nationality.
-Though kale has it’s own socioeconomic issues (I could, and probably will, write an entire article about the ramifications of kale as a “trendy” food) because the issues with pho don’t end with it’s price, they’re rooted in cultural appropriation.
+Though kale has its own socioeconomic issues (I could, and probably will, write an entire article about the ramifications of kale as a “trendy” food,) the issues with pho don’t end with its price, they’re rooted in cultural appropriation.

-One of the instructions that seems to be the most incendiary amongst readers is Chef Tyler Akin’s substitution of Jalapeño peppers for traditional hoisin or siracha.
+One of the instructions that seems to be the most incendiary amongst readers is Chef Tyler Akin’s substitution of traditional hoisin or siracha with jalapeño peppers.
 One Facebook user put it best by saying “You mean you don’t put sauce in your broth?...when Asian food becomes hipster all authenticity is lost.”